Kapyjengi/WalkInEvents/README.md

 Walk-in Events was made to answers the question "What events in Helsinki could I go to right now?"

-The project provides a way to view events from the [Helsinki Open API](http://open-api.myhelsinki.fi/).
+The project provides a way to view events from the [Helsinki Open API](http://open-api.myhelsinki.fi/) maintained by [Helsinki Marketing](https://www.myhelsinki.fi/en/about).
 Events are filtered and then displayed as markers on a map and as a list.
-The filters we use are: time, distance to user, topic(tags) and when using the search-field, by name of event.
+The filters we use are:

+- time
+- distance to user
+- topictags
+- name of the event

 ## Getting started